VisionEval/VisionEval-Docs/docs/09-estimation.md

 This chapter forms an element of work to improve the ability for those applying VE to incorporate newer publicly available datasets or custom datasets to develop locally relevant models for use in VE.
 This work will include defining a process for users to make use of the latest NHTS data, local HTS data, and local PUMS data, to update models estimated using older versions of the NHTS and PUMS data from different states or regions.

 This chapter includes, in the section [VE Estimation Classification], a classification of the source data and estimation approaches with respect to how important it might be to re-estimate models using localized and/or updated versions of the source information, and whether the estimation approach used in those packages forms a barrier to that re-estimation.
-The discussion is intended to provide input to the next step of work, which is designed approaches to improve the flexiblity and usability of the estimation procedures in VE.
+The discussion is intended to provide input to the next step of work, which is designed approaches to improve the flexibility and usability of the estimation procedures in VE.

 This chapter includes, in the section [VE Modules With Estimation], a detailed catalog of estimated models in all of the VE modules and lists the underlying data used in the estimation process for each module.